Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 Hanoi Pho vs Saigon Pho

 Before visiting Hanoi, I’d never tried Pho Ha Noi.
-When I ordered my first bowl of pho in Hanoi, I was confused as to why it didn’t look or taste similar to the pho I’ve become so used to back home in Canada, which was Saigon Pho I later learned.
+When I ordered my first bowl of pho in Hanoi, I was confused as to why it didn’t look or taste similar to the pho I had become accustomed to back home in Canada, which was Saigon Pho, I later learned.

 Here’s the difference between the two styles of pho in Vietnam!